majorsilence/My-FyiReporting/Readme.md

 # Majorsilence Reporting (formerly My-FyiReporting)

-If you have any question about My-FyiReporting or do you want to contribute a discussion group for My-FyiReporting is available here:
+If you have any question about Majorsilence Reporting or do you want to contribute a discussion group for Majorsilence Reporting is available here:

 https://groups.google.com/d/forum/myfyireporting